Koudesuk/Modpack_Translator/README.md

 uv run python scripts/translate_modpack.py --modpack "C:/CurseForge/Instances/ATM10" --skip-mods --retry 2
 ```

+The CLI runs the same pipeline as the GUI:

+- The official glossary and `outputs/custom_glossary.json` are applied exactly the same way.
+- Output validation is identical — placeholders, format-argument count, structural markup, line breaks, dropped clauses.
+Rejected strings are retried up to `--retry N` times, then fall back to English and are collected in `Failed Items/`.
-The CLI shares the same run log as the GUI: every run clears and rewrites `outputs/run.log`.
+- The run log is shared: every run clears and rewrites `outputs/run.log`.
+- Manual correction is GUI-only.
+The CLI neither shows the correction dialog nor reads `outputs/manual_translations.json`, so run the GUI once if you want to fix the failed items.

 ---